Skip to content

 • Feedback showed that 80% of students feel that the FE Maths Challenge has improved their confidence in maths.

-• 70% of students feel that the FE Maths Challenge has improved their confidence in taking the maths exam this summer.
+• 70% of students feel that the FE Maths Challenge has improved their confidence in taking their maths exams.

 When is the competition?